-College/School Course (if applicable) Osteopathic Medicine MEDE 7513 Professionalism and System-based Practice School of Public Health - MPH, MS, NAH Required Co-curricular - Interlude: Professional and Academic Development - Year 2
+College/School Course (if applicable) Osteopathic Medicine MEDE 7513 Professional Identity and Health Systems Practice School of Public Health - MPH, MS, NAH Required Co-curricular - Interlude: Professional and Academic Development - Year 2

-Interprofessional: Seniors Assisting in Geriatric Education - year one
+Interprofessional: Seniors Assisting in Geriatric Education - semester one

-Date: Teams of interprofessional students make two visits during the semester, with a team assignment due on 03.06.20 and 04.17.20 Duration: student team visits typically last one to two hours
+Date: Teams of interprofessional students make two visits during the semester, with a team assignment due on 03.07.21 and 04.18.21

+Duration: student team visits typically last one to two hours

-Janice Knebl, DO, MBA Brandy Schwarz, PT, DPT, OT, MBA, EdD Tom Diver, MPAS, PA-C Lawrence Cohen, PharmD, BCPP, FASHP, FCCP, FCP Jada Stevenson, PhD, RDN, LD Diane Hawley, PhD, RN, ACNS-BC, CCNS, CNE Jennifer Watson, PhD, CCC-SLP, FNAP Lynn Jackson, PhD, LCSW, ACSW
+Janice Knebl, DO, MBA Brandy Schwarz, PT, DPT, OT, MBA, EdD Jennifer Crumm, MPAS, PA-C Lisa Killam-Worrall, PharmD Jada Stevenson, PhD, RDN, LD

+Diane Hawley, PhD, RN, ACNS-BC, CCNS, CNE

+Jennifer Watson, PhD, CCC-SLP, FNAP

+Lynn Jackson, PhD, LCSW, ACSW

-The Seniors Assisting in Geriatric Education (SAGE) Program is an innovative, instructional program that was designed to enhance and strengthen your training in geriatrics.
-This program is offered through the collaboration of the University of North Texas Health Science Center (UNTHSC) Department of Geriatrics and Office of Interprofessional Education, the Texas College of Osteopathic Medicine (TCOM), and Texas Christian University (TCU).
+The Seniors Assisting in Geriatric Education (SAGE) Program is an innovative, instructional program designed to enhance and strengthen training in geriatrics.
+This program is a collaboration between the University of North Texas Health Science Center (UNTHSC) Department of Geriatrics, Department of Interprofessional Education, and Texas Christian University (TCU).

 The SAGE Program consists of an educational curriculum and community-based outreach program, aimed at increasing student opportunities for early exposure to older adults and issues of geriatrics.
 The program strives to create meaningful relationships for an inter-professional health professions team of students to gain knowledge about today's older adult population and their needs, while guiding the next generation of healthcare professions.
 The educational component involves students interacting with each other and their assigned older adult through structured assignments delivered in the home environment.
-Student teams are paired into inter-professional teams of three or four and matched with a senior volunteer in the community, aged 65 and older, known as a "Senior Mentor."
-The SAGE Program includes four visits over a one-year period, two in the Spring and two in the Fall, providing health care professions students with the opportunity to apply their classroom education in the context and care of an older adult.
+Interprofessional student teams of three or four are matched with a senior volunteer in the community, aged 65 and older, known as a "Senior Mentor."

+The SAGE Program includes four visits over a one-year period.
+Starting in the spring semester and ending in the fall semester, where two visits occur each semester.
+Health care professions students apply their classroom education in the context and care of an older adult.
 Students practice and demonstrate basic clinical skills, including taking histories, interviewing, conducting physical and cognitive screening, and providing information about safety, advance care planning, and community resources.